 My Creations

-This is only a small subset of the work I've done over my life.
-I intend to build this collection up gradually (brick by brick) at a steady but relaxed pace designed to be perpetually sustainable.
-I place whatever I feel like on here, and I'm interested in a lot of very different things (ranging from very artistic to very technical), so you might be surprised what's here.
+Indeed, I intend to build this creative collection up gradually (brick by brick) at a steady but relaxed pace designed to be perpetually sustainable.
+I place whatever I feel like on here, and I'm interested in a lot of very different things (ranging from very artistic to very technical), so you might be surprised at the diversity of what's here.

 I've been stuck in a many-year long period of creative stagnation mostly caused by a combination of analysis paralysis and spending way too much effort on preparing to do things and not enough effort on actually doing them.
 I composed this piece in FL Studio using a Native Instruments VST instrument to simulate the yanqin, including some of its articulations.
 I don't actually own a physical yanqin.